 When the heart tries to soar, the mind bristles back, “Remember the hurt, the anger, and the joy of the pain.
 Get back in your cage!
 I will lead us through this life safely and calmly.
 Steady as we go.”

 Sigh… I don't want to go through life being entirely rational and safe.
 Occasionally, I want to think irrational thoughts and feel deeply.
-Left to my own devices, I might sit back and take the well worn path lacking obstacles and other thorns but what will I miss avoiding the path less traveled?
-You might be the same way.
+Left to my own devices, I might sit back and take the well-worn path lacking obstacles and other thorns but what will I miss avoiding the path less traveled?
+You might feel the same.
 I want to find a partner who will walk with me, each of us challenging and reinforcing the other along the way.
 I want to find someone whose soul I can touch and learn her deepest thoughts and feelings.
 I want the same in reverse.

 If one or more of the following appeals to you, maybe we should talk:

-1. Trail running along a mountain trail we've never taken and picnicking above timberline;
+1. Trail running along a mountain trail we've never taken to have a picnic above timberline;

 2. Driving to Limon and having lunch at the best cafe in town, later heading to the edge of town to watch an electric storm move across the plain;